|Audio & HT Related Updates/Articles/Notes/Tips - xlr8yourmac.com

 Linked page has (PC) self-extracting .exe D/L or Update via Network Update check.

 (The US DMP-BDT320, BDT500 & BBT01 Firmware page still showing v1.53.
 D/L there is Firmware file w/o a version ("PANA_DVD.FRM") so not sure if D/L file updated but not page text.)

 V1.63's changes only say "Playability of Blu-ray Disc".

 I generally avoid installing updates right away but did test with a BDT500 model and found the 1.63 firmware fixed a 4-5 minute delay playing Great Gatsby (2013) Blu-Ray with firmware 1.53.

 BTW: After seeing a BDT220 owner problem report w/1.63 firmware, I verified that all Homeland Season 1 Blu-Rays played OK in my Panasonic BDT500 w/1.63 firmware.
 (He said Homeland S1 discs weren't recognized in a v1.63 updated BDT220 but worked in another BDT220 w/1.53 FW.)

-I also saw 1 report of problems playing Star Trek Into Darkness 3D disc with Panasonic BDT500 firmware 1.63 but had I no problems with a BDT500 using 1.63 firmware playing that 3D disc.
+I also saw 1 report of problems playing Star Trek Into Darkness 3D disc with Panasonic BDT500 firmware 1.63 but I had no problems with a v1.63 firmware BDT500 playing that 3D disc.